What Are ASA Communities?

 Each Community receives the following resources:

-• Opportunity to advertise off-site events, including receptions, in the Annual Meeting program.
+- Opportunity to advertise off-site receptions in the Annual Meeting program.

 How Can I Propose a Community?

-The next deadline for proposals is June 1, 2025.
+The deadline for proposals is June 1 each year.

 Any ASA member can submit a proposal for an ASA Community.
 Proposals will consist of a 1,000-word statement on the nature and purpose of the proposed Community, its planned activities, and the roles and titles for a six-person volunteer leadership team.
-The proposal must also include the names of 50 individuals committed to joining the Community if it is established.
-Please download and use this Community member information template to collect names of potential Community members.
-To be considered, completed proposals and the accompanying Community member information template must be submitted to [email protected] by the proposal deadline.
+The proposal must also include the names of 50 individuals committed to joining the Community if it is established (Please contact [email protected] for assistance in creating an online form to collect names).
+To be considered, proposals must be submitted to [email protected] by the deadline.

 Have questions?